Community Supported Agriculture and Education

 What’s the difference between workshare and volunteer?

 Please review our Workshare Guidelines and send us an email if you are interested in signing up.
-Workshare opportunities are first come first serve, but volunteer opportunities are always available.
+Workshare opportunities are first come first serve, but volunteer opportunities are almost always available.
 Just ask to be added to our weekly email list, and sign up when you’re able to join us!

 Both workshares and volunteers come to Churchview to learn and engage with a community of growers, and everyone leaves with bountiful fresh, healthy food and lots of recipes and preservation ideas, provided by Farmer Tara and local chefs.
 Gardening/farming experience is not necessary or required, simply a willingness to learn.